frog/frog_ai/README.md

 With our tool selected, the next question was, _"where should the training data come from?"_

 Enter frogs and Slack. frogs are smart people who we like to think form their opinions wisely.
-And slack is a tool we use everyday to share influences, with a programmatic interface for sourcing content (i.e. bots) .
+And slack is a tool we use everyday to share influences, with a programmatic interface (i.e. bots) for sourcing content.
 Ergo:

 ##### slack bot + rnn + frog-selected corpus = frog_ai